-DATE DESCRIPTION July 13 thru Nomination Period (E.C. §§ 10510 et seq., 10603) Between these dates candidates may obtain nomination material and file completed August 7 documents with the Registrar of Voters.
-August 7 Last Day to Withdraw Candidacy (E.C. §§ 10510, 10603) Unless there is an extension of the nomination period.
-Last Day to Withdraw Candidate Statement (E.C. §§ 13307, 13311) August 8 Last day to withdraw candidate statement, unless there is an extension of the nomination period.
+DATE DESCRIPTION luly 17 thru Nomination Period (E.C. §§ 10510 et seq., 10603) July 17 thru August 11 Between these dates candidates may obtain nomination material and file completed nomination documents with the Registrar of Voters.
+August 11 Last Day to Withdraw Candidacy (E.C. §§ 10510, 10603) August 11 Unless there is an extension of the nomination period.
+Last Day to Withdraw Candidate Statement (E.C. §§ 13307, 13311) August 12 Last day to withdraw candidate statement, unless there is an extension of the nomination period.
 Request to withdraw candidate statement must be made in writing and submitted by 5:00 p.m.
-Candidate statements shall remain confidential until this date.
-Election Material Available (Public Exam Period) (E.C. §13313) August 8 thru During this period Candidate Statements are available for public inspection.
-August 17 Exception: If there is an extension of the nomination period, the exam period will be from August 13 thru August 22.
-Last Day of Extended Nomination Period (E.C. §§ 10516, 10604) August 12 If an incumbent fails to file nomination documents by August 7, 2015, the nomination period will be extended for persons other than the incumbent.
+Candidate statements shall remain confidential until the expiration of the filing deadline.
+Election Material Available (Public Exam Period) (E.C. § 13313) August 12 thru August 21 During this period Candidate Statements are available for public inspection.
+Exception: If there is an extension of the nomination period, the exam period will be from August 17 thru August 26.
+Last Day of Extended Nomination Period (E.C. §§ 10516, 10604) August 16 If an incumbent fails to file nomination documents by August 11, 2017, the nomination period will be extended for persons other than the incumbent.
 This will also extend the period for withdrawing candidacy.
-Not applicable if office has no incumbent.
-August 12 Last Day to File Petition Requesting the Election be Held in Event of Insufficient Nominees in Schools and Special Districts (E.C. § 10515; Ed.C. § 5326) August 13 Last Day to Withdraw Candidate Statement in Event of Extension (E.C. §§ 10516, 10604, 13307) August 13 Drawing of Randomized Alphabet (E.C. § 13112) (11:00 a.m.)
+Not applicable if the office has no incumbent.
+August 16 Last Day to File Petition Requesting the Election be Held in Event of Insufficient Nominees in Schools and Special Districts (E.C. § 10515; Ed.C. § 5326) August 17 Last Day to Withdraw Candidate Statement in Event of Extension (E.C. §§ 10516, 10604, 13307) August 17 Drawing of Randomized Alphabet (E.C. § 13112) August 17 (11:00 a.m.)
 Secretary of State will conduct a drawing of the alphabet for determining the order of candidates' names on the ballot.
-September 7 LABOR DAY (CO.
+Contombox 4 Labor Day (CO.
 ORD.
-358.8) The Registrar of Voters office will be closed.
+358.8) September 4 The Registrar of Voters office will be closed.
+First Day Forms will be Available for Write-In Candidacy (E.C. § 8600 et seq., E.C. § 8601) September 11 Any qualified person wishing to file as a write-in candidate may pick up papers beginning this date.
+Forms are only available at the Registrar of Voters office.